Parents- please take Parent and Community School Climate Survey that is located under the Family Tab.

-Open House is going to be a very exciting time at REACH on Thursday, March 6th!
-It will begin at 6:30 p.m. with a professional photographer taking family pictures.
-Each family will receive a free 8x10 framed portrait (available at a later date).
-Refreshments will be enjoyed as guests have an opportunity to visit the classrooms and spend time with the staff.
+Open House was a very exciting time at REACH on Thursday, March 6th with over 80 guests in attendance.
+It began at 6:30 p.m. with a photographer taking family pictures.
+Participants will receive a free 8x10 framed portrait.
+Refreshments were enjoyed as guests had an opportunity to visit the classrooms and spend time with the staff.

-A credit celebration ceremony will follow at 7:00 p.m., as students will receive a certificate for each class that has been completed for the trimester.
-An open meeting will also be held in which the school's report card (accountability) will be briefly discussed.
+A credit celebration ceremony will followed at 7:00 p.m., as students received a certificate for each class that has been completed for the trimester.

-Following the credt celebration, at 7:30 p.m., there will be three very beneficial sessions and guests may choose which one to attend.
+Following the credt celebration, at 7:30 p.m., there were three very beneficial break-out sessions and guests were able to choose which one to attend.

 One choice is a presentation from Proyecto Imigrate ICS, Inc. which is an Immigration Counseling Service.
-Information will be shared regarding family visa petitions, adjustment of status, citizenship, consular processing, waivers, renewal of residence card, employment authorization application renewal as well as other services the agency offers.
+Information will be shared by Alfonso Franco regarding family visa petitions, adjustment of status, citizenship, consular processing, waivers, renewal of residence card, employment authorization application renewal as well as other services the agency offers.

-A second choice is Community Action Partners.
-Debby Gray, Human Services Coordinator, will present information on available programs including: food pantry, school supply distribution program, bread ministry, "Happy Heads" family lice removal and many others.
+A second choice was Community Action Partners.
+Debby Gray, Human Services Coordinator, presented information on available programs including: food pantry, school supply distribution program, bread ministry, "Happy Heads" family lice removal and many others.
 She will also share information on direct assistance and referrals for utility assistance as well as job referrals.

-The third choice involves choices for after graduation.
-Previous graduates from CISD will be on hand to share with guests each of their chosen paths since graduation from high school.
+The third choice involved choices for after graduation.
+Previous graduates from CISD were on hand and shared with guests each of their chosen paths since graduation from high school.